hack-gpon/hack-gpon.github.io/_ont_xgs/ont-zte-f2801s.md

 ## Setting ONU GPON Serial Number

-{% include alert.html content="You have to change S/N and the VID.
+{% include alert.html content="Both S/N and VID have to be changed.
 2176 is for the VID (first 4 letters of the S/N) and 2177 is for the last 8 digits of the S/N" alert="Note"  icon="svg-info" color="blue" %}
 ```sh
 setmac 1 2176 ZTEG
 setmac 1 2177 AABBCCDD